Hornbill-Docs/esp-config/esp-config/email/shared-mailboxes.md

 * **Empty Folder:** You can permanently delete all messages in a specific folder.
 Use this option carefully, as deleting messages may remove access to emails linked to specific tasks or records.

     :::tip
-    [Advanced sytem settings](/esp-config/advanced-tools-and-settings/advanced-system-settings) are availble to automatically purge the **Deleted Items** and **Sent Items** folders after a selected period of time.
+    [Advanced system settings](/esp-config/advanced-tools-and-settings/advanced-system-settings) are available to automatically purge the **Deleted Items** and **Sent Items** folders after a selected period of time.
 These settings are `emails.purgeDeletedItemsAfter` and `emails.purgeSentItemsAfter`.
     :::

 ## Associated roles

-To give your team access to the mailbox, you must create associate a custom role.
+To give your team access to the mailbox, you must create and associate a custom role.

 ### Steps to associate a role